bufbuild/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

       - require_unimplemented_servers=false
 ```

 Note, we're using the `remote` key instead of `name` to reference a remote plugin, instead of a local one.
-More information can be [found here](https://docs.buf.build/configuration/v1/buf-gen-yaml#name-or-remote).
+More information can be [found in the buf.gen.yaml docs](https://docs.buf.build/configuration/v1/buf-gen-yaml#name-or-remote).

 > As a best practice, when referencing remote plugins we recommend including the version of the plugin to ensure reproducible code generation.